Matroid: Matroid software

 Two standalone systems for calculations with matroids are Kingan's Oid and Hlineny's Macek.
-Both of them are open sourced packages.
+Both of them are open-sourced packages.
 "Oid" is an interactive, extensible software system for experimenting with matroids.
 "Macek" is a specialized software system with tools and routines for reasonably efficient combinatorial computations with representable matroids.

 Both open source mathematics software systems SAGE and Macaulay2 contain matroid packages.
+Maple has a package for dealing with matroids since the version 2024.

 Polynomial invariants

 There are two especially significant polynomials associated to a finite matroid M on the ground set E. Each is a matroid invariant, which means that isomorphic matroids have the same polynomial.